Abhi-222/Saanatak-documents/SPRINT-00-SOP-02-README.md

 - **Reproducibility** — every environment (developer machine, CI server, production) installs the exact same package versions, avoiding "works on my machine" issues.
 - **Faster onboarding** — new contributors can set up a working environment with a single install command instead of hunting down dependencies manually.
-- **Auditability** — since the file is plain text, it can be committed to version control, diffed, and reviewed alongside code changes.
 - **Safer upgrades** — version changes are explicit and reviewable rather than silent, making it easier to roll back if an upgrade breaks something.
 - **CI/CD reliability** — build and deployment pipelines can install a known, consistent dependency set on every run.